CraigOpie/craigopie.github.io/projects/project-8.md

 If you encounter issues with the virtual network driver, follow these basic debugging steps:
 1. Check the output of the `dmesg` command for any error messages or warnings related to the virtual network driver.
 1. Use the `printk` function in the virtual network driver source code to output debug information to the kernel log.
-Make sure to recompile and reload the module after adding or modifying any `printk` statements.
+Make sure to recompile and reload the module after adding or modifying any `printk` portfolio.
 1. Use the `modinfo` command to inspect the virtual network driver module and ensure that it was built with the correct kernel version:

 ```bash